omundy/learn-javascript/javascript-topics/single-page-apps/grade-book/README.md

 # Exercise: Gradebook

-Conditionals

-With a partner, write a function that returns the correct letter grade given the percentage.
+With a partner, write a function that uses conditionals to return the correct letter grade given the percentage.

 1. Start with [this code playground](https://codepen.io/owenmundy/pen/mdEOJzx).
 1. Let the least experienced coder start by sharing their screen.